jasonrandrews/arm-software-developers/content/en/compilers/_index.md

 There are also special compilers for functional safety.

+There are open source compilers (free) and commercial compilers (not free).

 This page provides an orientation to understand the available compilers, where to get them, and how to install them.
 {{% /pageinfo %}}

 {{< cardpane >}}
 {{< card header="**[Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded)**" >}}
-Arm Compiler for Embedded is a commercial, bare metal cross-compiler for all Arm processors.
+Arm Compiler for Embedded is a **commercial, bare metal cross-compiler** for all Arm processors.

 Host machine support includes:
 - Windows (x86)